 While individual, curiosity-driven fundamental research and creative practice across the academic disciplines remain a cornerstone of Western, we will also pursue models of collaborative interdisciplinary research that address the most pressing challenges of our time.
-Among these are the challenges of sustainability, climate change, systemic racism, threats to democracy, socioeconomic inequality.
+Among these are the challenges of sustainability, climate change, systemic racism, socioeconomic inequality, threats to democracy, and the imperatives of citizenship.

 We will build on Western's institutes-model by seeking additional ways to organize our collective research efforts.
-One such will be the Western Academy for Advanced Research (WAFAR), to be launched in Fall 2021.
+One will be the Western Academy for Advanced Research (WAFAR), to be launched in Fall 2021.
 WAFAR will create substantial new opportunities to attract distinguished academics to join our community as visiting researchers to work with our faculty and students on pressing challenges from multidisciplinary perspectives.

-To support our RSCA stimulation, we will strengthen core facilities and invest in common resources such as laboratories, libraries, studios and technological infrastructure.
+To support our research, scholarship and creative activity, we will strengthen core facilities and invest in common resources such as laboratories, libraries, studios and technological infrastructure.
 We will expand our Western research chairs program and find new ways to recognize and promote the achievements of our academic community.
 We will also continue to invest in our libraries as foundational for all of Western's research, scholarship and creative activities.

-We will seek out new partnerships both internally and externally.
+We will seek out new partnerships both internally and externally, and create a partnership concierge model to facilitate these connections.

 Internally, we will be more deliberate in connecting expertise from different parts of our community to pursue common projects.
-We will facilitate that by shifting internal research-organization and budget models to achieve greater plasticity in collaborations across boundaries at all levels.
+We will shift internal research-organization and budget models to achieve greater plasticity in collaborations across boundaries at all levels.